rumatakira/billing/docs/eng/architecture.md

-API structure - written in Swagger (OpenAPI 3.0).
+API structure - written in Swagger (OpenAPI 2.0).
 This avoids errors by different programmers, generates clean well-documented code and API documentation.

 Frontend: Symfony 5 - all you need "from box".

 Backend: RAW PHP with SWOOLE.
+In modern conditions these are speeds comparable to a pure golang backend.

 Database: MySQL cluster 7.6 (MySQL server 8.0).